Manage G Suite Users

 |1010050001||Cloud Identity Premium||Cloud Identity Premium|

 ChicletsThe "buttons" that appear on an end user's Home page and represent each application they wish to access through Okta.
-Clicking the chiclet allows the end user to instantly sign in and authenticate themselves into their chosen app. for apps for which users do not have a license may appear on their Okta Home page.
+Clicking the button allows the end user to instantly sign in and authenticate themselves into their chosen app.
+This term is obsolete and has been replaced by the term "app". for apps for which users do not have a license may appear on their Okta Home page.
 Clicking these chiclets results in an error message.Top